Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Approximate Time: 30-60 minutes.

-NOTE: FELT MARKERS MAY BLEED!
+NOTE: Felt markers may bleed!
 I recommend a pen or pencil as long as you can see it.

 Stiffened fabric cuts like paper and doesn't unravel.
 So, to save fabric, you can cut multiple shapes pretty close to each other.

-Cut out the shapes.
-Lay them on the felt you chose, and cut around them with a bit of room to crimp closer later, at least 1/2 inch.
-LEARN FROM MY MISTAKE!!
+Learn from my mistake!
 I used a double strand of crochet thread to top stitch it and it twisted.
 Use just one strand and it will look cleaner.
 Top stitch the fabric shape to the felt backing.
 Once it is centered and you are done sewing, you can crimp around the edges.

 I used some pretty plaid fabric for the body and alternate but matching color for the ribbon.
 You don't have to do the ribbon at all, but if you do, I dropped a bit of red glitter to the center for a nice touch.